This plugin provides Security Assertion Markup Language (SAML) v2.0 authentication and authorization between Kong Gateway and an identity provider.

 - An IdP certificate (

-): This us the unique identifier of the IdP application.
+issuer): This is the unique identifier of the IdP application.

 The plugin currently supports SAML 2.0 with Microsoft Entra.
 Refer to the Microsoft Entra SAML documentation for more information about SAML authentication with Azure AD.